 Live Coding - We’ll introduce the exercises or project you’ll work on next, and start doing it live on our giant projector.
 In addition to explaining the concepts you’ll need to know to do the work, we’ll explain how to figure out the things you don’t know.
 Students shout out questions — it’s an interactive sport.

 Hack/Pair Programming - You’ll work together on real-world projects.
-If you get stuck, you can flag down a passing instructor and they’ll help you get yourself unstuck.
-You can also take advantage of our advanced help request system.
-Help involves the explanation of underlying concepts, and other times it's tips on what to Google or which question to ask in which IRC channel.
+If you get stuck, you can take advantage of our advanced help request system.

 Exercise - We make time for everyone to attend classes at a local San Francisco gym nearby.
 (Membership is subsidized.)